sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/GettingStarted.md

 # Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine "DSVM-Suffix/DeploymentID" and lab guide will get loaded in your browser.
+1. Once the environment is provisioned, a data science virtual machine and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the the lab.
 1. To get the lab environment details, you can select **Lab Environment** tab.
 Additionally, the credentials will also be emailed to your email address provided at registration.

    ![](media/2a.png "Lab Envirnment")